Calling All Students in Thailand to Become the Climate Box Champion

 Contest Stages and Timeline

-- Deadline for submission of projects: September 5, 2025
+- Deadline for submission of projects ideas: September 14, 2025

-The connection link will be provided to who will register through the submission form. - The experts committee will shortlist the finalist projects that meet the contest criteria to advance to the next stage.
-Participants will be informed of the results and next steps by September 15, 2025.
+- The experts committee will shortlist the finalist projects that meet the contest criteria to advance to the next stage.
+Participants will be informed of the results and next steps by September 23, 2025.

-- The finalists of the selected projects will present their work on the first week of October 2025 in a in-person event to be held in Bangkok.
+- The finalists of the selected projects will present their work on the 4 October 2025 in a public event organized in the context of the Bangkok Climate Action Week (BKK CAW).
+The event will be held in Bangkok.

 - Each project must be represented in person by one student representing the project group and must be accompanied by one supervising teacher.